 Web Designing is as easy as 1-2-3, claim some of the software tools on the market that "generate" your pages for you.
 Unfortunately, many web designers today have fallen prey to this marketing gimmick - and the results are obvious.
 Every now and then, one comes across a website that looks good with a particular browser and a particular screen-resolution; but view it with a different browser, and you can't even read the plain text on the page.
 Worse still, given the number of operating systems that are used by netizens worldwide, these pages will never be seen properly by more than a half of the intended surfers.

-Now let’s assume that this web page belongs to a site that sells stuff online.
+Now let's assume that this web page belongs to a site that sells stuff online.
 The very fact that half the users cannot even see the page, translates into losses worth half the amount straightaway (perhaps, even more!)
-Web Designing is, in my opinion, a cocktail of creative skills & technical prowess – and one is no less important than the other.
+I guess that makes a good case for the raison dtre of this article!
+Web Designing is, in my opinion, a cocktail of creative skills & technical prowess - and one is no less important than the other.

 In the following lines, I have jotted down a few points that I noticed during my online journeys, important from the point of view of web designers.
 Some of them may be taken with a pinch of salt; for it is not possible to please everyone everytime.
 But most of them are simple enough to be used as a rule of thumb.

 A picture, they say, is worth a thousand words.
 A picture file, alas, is also almost as big.
 Images, no doubt, enhance the look of a page, but it is not advisable to go overboard in stuffing your page with a truckload of images.
 Most net-surfers use a dial-up connection, and the average time to load a page should be no longer than 5 seconds.
 If it's longer, the surfer will most probably click away elsewhere.
 So, within this time, all the images on a page must be loaded as well.
 So, as a rough yardstick, keep the aggregate page size less than 30k.